meffie/git-gerrit/README.rst

     pip install git-gerrit

 To install from source, clone the git repo and install with the provided makefile.
-If found, the makefile will run **pip** to install the package and requirements::
+If found, `make` will run `pip` to install the package and requirements::

     git clone https://github.com/meffie/git-gerrit.git